Apple-1 market

 Any Apple-1 auction draws a lot of attention.
 It is the historic value everyone is aware of, and of course the high auction results.

-Rarely an Apple-1 computer is for sale.
+Rarely is an Apple-1 computer for sale.
 Because of many inquiries about the value of the first Apple computer from 1976, here is a short evaluation.

 5x Bonhams NYC